James Logan (statesman): Philadelphia and Pennsylvania government

+Walking Purchase

-As part of his efforts to expand Pennsylvania, Logan signed the Walking Treaty of 1737 (commonly referred to as the Walker Purchase) with the Lenape, forcing the tribe to vacate lands in the Upper Delaware and Lehigh valleys under the auspices of the tribe having committed to sell the lands to William Penn in 1686—a treaty whose ratifying document is considered by some sources to have been a fabrication.
+As part of his efforts to expand Pennsylvania, Logan signed the Walking Purchase with the Lenape, forcing the tribe to vacate lands in the present-day Lehigh Valley and Northeastern Pennsylvania in Pennsylvania and parts of present-day western New Jersey under the auspices of the tribe having committed to sell the lands to William Penn in 1686, a treaty whose ratifying document is considered by some sources to have been a fabrication, but which was upheld in several federal lawsuits in the early 21st century.

 Under the terms of the treaty, the Lenape agreed to cede as much territory as a man could walk in one and one-half days to the Pennsylvania colony; however, Logan used the treaty's vague wording, the Lenape's unclear diplomatic status, and a heavily influenced (scouts were sent ahead to clear the path of the runners selected to represent the colony) "walk" to claim a much larger territory than was originally expected by the Lenape.
-Meanwhile, Logan negotiated (in advance) with the powerful Iroquois Confederacy to allow for the treaty to take place.
+Meanwhile, Logan preemptively negotiated with the powerful Iroquois Confederacy to allow for the treaty to take place.
 As a result, the Iroquois (nominally the diplomatic overlords and protectors of the Lenape people) rebuffed Lenape attempts to have the Iroquois intervene on their behalf.
 The net result of the Walking Treaty was an increase in the colony's size of over 1,200,000 acres, the scattering of the Lenape in a regional diaspora, and the breakdown of diplomatic relations between Pennsylvania and the tribe.

+Wealth and writings

-Throughout his life in the colony Logan engaged in various mercantile pursuits, especially fur trading, with such success that he became one of the wealthiest men in the colonies.
-He wrote numerous scholarly papers published by the American Philosophical Society and European journals.
+Throughout his life in the Province of Pennsylvania, Logan engaged in various mercantile pursuits, especially fur trading, with such success that he became one of the wealthiest men in the Thirteen Colonies.
+Logan authored several scholarly papers published by the American Philosophical Society and European journals.
 Logan was also a natural scientist whose primary contribution to the emerging field of botany was a treatise that described experiments on the impregnation of plant seeds, especially corn.
 He tutored John Bartram, the American botanist, in Latin and introduced him to Linnaeus.

-His daughter, Sarah, married successful Philadelphia businessman and statesman Isaac Norris.
+Logan's daughter, Sarah, married Isaac Norris, a Philadelphia businessman and statesman.

+Death

-Logan died in 1751 at Stenton, near Germantown, at the age of 77, and was buried at the site of Arch Street Friends Meeting House (built in 1804).
+Logan died in 1751 in Stenton in the present-day Logan neighbourhood, named in Logan's honour, in Philadelphia at the age of 77.
+He was interred in the graveyard of Arch Street Friends Meeting House, built in 1804, in Philadelphia.